 My favorite resource for honest, great recommendations in a variety of reasonable price ranges – and full of local flavor – is Rick Steves.
 I’ve used his recommendations on multiple trips to Europe and he’s never failed me.
 Look for his books from Amazon, local book stores, or from your local library.

 8 –Local budget airlines (RyanAir, EasyJet) are a great way to get from country to country quickly.
-For our trip to Germany we found cheap tickets on RyanAir and went for it.
+For our trip to Germany we found cheap tickets on RyanAir and went for one last hurrah.
 It was SO worth it!
 They best part of those local budget airlines (be prepared – they are budget for a reason= no frills) is that they fly into smaller, regional airports.
 Personally, I loved that they were much smaller, less crowded, and easier to navigate.
 Our favorite was the little Memmingen airport only an hour away from Neuschwanstein castle in Germany.

 9 – Look for FREE attractions – especially in big cities.
 For example, London has multiple world-class museums that are free to the public: the British Museum, National Art Gallery, Natural History Museum, Victoria and Albert.
 Not to mention parks, departments stores, and beautiful squares and public places.
 Go!

-Knowing we weren’t going to have time to see everything London had to offer, we took advantage of many of the free attractions and picked one big attraction that cost – for us it was the Tower of London and everyone LOVED it.
+Knowing we weren’t going to have time to see everything London has to offer, we took advantage of many of the free attractions and picked one big attraction that cost – for us it was the Tower of London and everyone LOVED it.
 We bought our tickets ahead of time and got there right when it opened, beating a lot of the summer crowds.
 We took the free Yeoman Warder tour and our guide was hysterical.
 We ended up spending a lot of time there.

 10 – Be flexible.
 Traveling with kids is a different ball game than traveling with adults – or on your own.
 When I travel I usually I love to go hard and cram as much as I can into one day.
 But that doesn’t work with kids.